espsrc/droplets/sessions/droplets-03-github/droplets-03-github.md

 # Open Science Droplets 03
 # Collaborative science using Github

 In this session we will smoothly introduce version control through Github.
-We will show the platform, create a repository and show how we can interacte with collaborators while keeping our files safe and accessible.
+We will show the platform, create a repository and show how we can interact with collaborators while keeping our files safe and accessible.

 We will cover the following topics: